ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/05-AdvancedStatsAnalysis.md

 ---
-title: "Advanced Statistical Analysis of Omics Data"
+title: "Advanced Statistical Analysis of Omics Data (Optional)"
-teaching: 10
+teaching: 0
-exercises: 30
+exercises: 0
 questions:
 - "What statistical methods do I need to analyze my data?"
 - "What packages are available to me for biological data analysis in R?"